-The IBEW represents over 80% of NB Power employees.
+The International Brotherhood of Electrical Workers (IBEW) Local 37 represents 81% of NB Power employees.
 We are proud to work with them on important issues such as employee health and safety.

-The ECANB is a long-standing professional Trade Association, representing Electrical Contractors throughout the Province.
-As the Employer counterpart to the IBEW, we are working with them to ensure productivity and safety on our job sites.
+The Electrical Contractors Association of New Brunswick (ECANB) is a long-standing professional Trade Association, representing Electrical Contractors throughout the province.
+As the employer counterpart to the IBEW, we work with them to ensure productivity and safety on our job sites.

 NB Power has partnered with the Centre for Nuclear Energy Research (CNER), a non-profit research and corrosion monitoring company located at the University of New Brunswick (UNB) Fredericton campus, to help meet NB Power's requirement for nuclear energy workers.